 The cut on the invariant mass of the lepton pairs is optimized in order to maximize signal efficiency and background rejection.
-Unlike for a "standard" $H \to ZZ^{()} \to 4l$ analysis, where the known SM Z mass can be used as a constraint on the dilepton system, here we will use the fact that the two dilepton systems of a quadruplet must have the same mass within a window.
-This study is based on the benchmark points presented above, and the results will be shown for the points with a Higgs mass at $120~{\rm GeV}/c^2$ and a Z' mass at $5~{\rm GeV}/c^2$ and at $50~{\rm GeV}/c^2$.
+Unlike for a "standard" $H \rightarrow ZZ^{()} \rightarrow 4l$ analysis, where the known SM Z mass can be used as a constraint on the dilepton system, here we will use the fact that the two dilepton systems of a quadruplet must have the same mass within a window.
+This study is based on the benchmark points presented above, and the results will be shown for the points with a Higgs mass at 120 GeV/ c^2 and a Z' mass at 5 GeV/ c^2 and at 50

+GeV/c^2 .
 The background considered is the dominant direct ZZ production.